awsdocs/amazon-glacier-developer-guide/doc_source/using-aws-sdk-for-dot-net.md

 **Note**
 The preceding code segment specifies `AccountId` when creating the request\.
 However, when using the AWS SDK for \.NET, the `AccountId` in the request is optional, and therefore all the low\-level examples in this guide don't set this value\.
-The `AccountId` is the AWS Account ID\.
-This value must match the AWS Account ID associated with the credentials used to sign the request\.
-You can specify either the AWS Account ID or optionally a '\-', in which case S3 Glacier uses the AWS Account ID associated with the credentials used to sign the request\.
+The `AccountId` is the AWS account ID\.
+This value must match the AWS account ID associated with the credentials used to sign the request\.
+You can specify either the AWS account ID or optionally a '\-', in which case S3 Glacier uses the AWS account ID associated with the credentials used to sign the request\.
 If you specify your Account ID, do not include hyphens in it\.
 When using AWS SDK for \.NET, if you don't provide the account ID, the library sets the account ID to '\-'\.

 ## Using the High\-Level API<a name="about-high-level-dotnet-api"></a>